How to stop the spinning rainbow wheel on Mac

 - Click Force Quit.

-There are two ways to reset apps: one would be to use application’s own preferences or settings and look for reset options there.
-But in case the app won’t let you do that (because it keeps freezing), you can turn to third-party solutions, like CleanMyMac 3 for instance.
+There are two ways to reset apps.
+One would be to use the application’s own preferences or settings and look for reset options there.
+But in case the app won’t let you do that because it keeps freezing, you can turn to third-party solutions, like CleanMyMac X, for instance.
 It’s a handy app for Mac maintenance and cleaning with plenty of useful tools, including reset and uninstallation.

-- Download CleanMyMac 3, an app for Mac maintenance.
+- Download the free version of CleanMyMac X, an app for Mac maintenance.

 - Select the app you need to reset from the list.

-If the beach ball keeps rolling when you use the app again, reinstall it completely by pressing Uninstall instead or Reset.
-Remember, simply moving the app to the Trash doesn’t do the trick, since its leftover files remain on your hard drive.
+If the beach ball keeps rolling when you use the app again, reinstall it completely by pressing Uninstall instead of Reset.
+Remember, simply moving the app to the Trash doesn’t do the trick since its leftover files remain on your hard drive.

-Important: if you have a licence for the paid app, makes sure to save the number somewhere.
+Important: if you have a license for the paid app, make sure to save the number somewhere.

 The bottom table shows System load in percentage.
 If it’s way above 50% and remains there for long, especially without any specific reason like games or heavy rendering programs, this might be the signal your processor is the bottleneck.